GoogleChromeLabs/wp-sitemaps/docs/CONTRIBUTING.md

 When contributing through code, each feature should be developed in a seperate branch.

 - Create a new branch, forked from `develop`.
-- Each branch should be prefixed with the issue number, followed by a short-description of the task.
-For example: Issue 3: Index Sitemap would become `3-index-sitemap`.
+- Each branch should be prefixed with `feature/` and the issue number, followed by a short-description of the task.
+For example: Issue 3: Index Sitemap would become `feature/3-index-sitemap`.
 - Regularly commit your work and push it to your remote branch on Github.